gracelang/language/spec.md

 > Frederick P. Brooks, *The Design of Design*.

 ------------------------------------------------------------------------
+Grace has been designed with the following users in mind.

-1. First year university students learning programming in CS1 and CS2 classes that are based on object-oriented programming.
+1. First year university students learning programming in CS1 and CS2 courses that use object-oriented programming.

-    1. The courses may be structured objects first, or procedural first.
+    i.
+The courses may be structured objects first, or procedures first.

-    2. The courses may be taught using dynamic types, static types, or both in combination (in either order).
+    ii.
+The courses may be taught using dynamic types, static types, or both in combination (in either order).

-    3. We aim to offer some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to procedural and object-oriented programming.
+    iii.
+Grace offers some (but not necessarily complete) support for “functional first” curricula, primarily for courses that proceed rapidly to procedural and object-oriented programming.